FriendsOfREDAXO/redaxo-mit-docker/README.md

     .dockerignore

-The File [dockerignore](https://docs.docker.com/engine/reference/builder/#dockerignore-file) defines which files and folders will not be given to the Docker daemon.
-If your project folder is very busy, you can bypass Docker's unimportant data and save resources.
+The file [dockerignore](https://docs.docker.com/engine/reference/builder/#dockerignore-file) defines which files and folders are _not_ handed over to the Docker daemon.
+If your project folder is very large, you can skip data that is not important for Docker and save resources.

 #### Compose